UK ad watchdog raps Tesco on horsemeat campaign

 Last month Tesco was fined 300,000 pounds ($465,900) by a British court for misleading consumers over the pricing of strawberries, prompting a wave of negative publicity.

-The ASA ruling relates to a two-page national press ad Tesco ran in January apologizing for selling beefburgers that contained horse meat.
+The ASA ruling relates to a two-page national press ad Tesco ran in January apologising for selling beefburgers that contained horse meat.

 Tesco's ad contained the lines: "The problem we've had with some of our meat lately is about more than burgers and bolognese.
 It's about some of the ways we get meat to your dinner table.
 It's about the whole food industry."